The importance of Business Plans for a Small Business

-In my experience, bad financial planning is the most common and most frequent reason for failures of startups.
+In my experience, bad financial planning is the most common and most frequent reason for startups’ failures.

 How will you ensure your Startup does not fail because of financial troubles?

-By following a simple financial planning technique that is in sync with the well laid out system in LivePlan will help you put a structure to your venture.
+Following a simple financial planning technique in sync with the well laid out system in LivePlan will help you put a structure to your venture.

 To start with, forget all the Jargons you read on one of the startup websites a few days back.